 Drilling in North America and Central America

-There have been some exploratory measures in the recent past that will cause the trend of floaters in the water around the Gulf of Mexico to increase in 2021.
+Some exploratory measures in the recent past will cause the trend of floaters in the water around the Gulf of Mexico to increase in 2021.
 Trinidad should see a slight increase in drilling in the next few years.
 Rigzone claims that the drilling procedures surrounding these areas will depend upon “the success of new exploration campaigns.”

 The price of $60 per barrel of oil is a result of the trade agreement between the United States and China.
 According to MSN Money, this agreement should continue to impact oil prices in the next year.
 Despite trade agreements, the price will continue to rise because one of the major groups (OPEC) is expected to cut its production by 500,000 barrels in January of 2021.